People with Multiple Sclerosis need access to Cardiovascular Screening

 Informed Patient Centred Decision Making is impeded.

-Without such access many of us are not able, in conjunction with our medical advisors, to make informed decisions about possible treatment options.
+Without such access many of us are not able, in conjunction with our medical advisers, to make informed decisions about possible treatment options.

-While this situation has been highlighted in the Australian Parliament on several occasions over the past 5 years – it is yet to be translated into policies and programs that effectively address what has become a very unhealthy situation..
+While this situation has been highlighted in the Australian Parliament on several occasions it is yet to be translated into policies and programs that effectively address what has become a very unhealthy situation...

 Draft Policies are on the Table